-If stranded conductor wires are being used, install a round crimpstyle terminal on the tip.
+If stranded conductor wires are used, install a round crimp-style terminal on the end of the wire.
 Place the round crimp-style terminal on the wire up to the covered part and fasten the terminal with the appropriate tool.

 - a Stranded conductor wire

 - b Round crimp-style terminal

-- · Use the following methods for installing wires:
+- Use the following methods for installing wires:

 Wire type Installation method

-Single core wire tA A c AA a
+Single-core wire tA C AA' a a

-a Curled single core wire
+a Curled single-core wire

 b Screw

 c Flat washer

-Stranded conductor wire with round crimp-style terminal Cb B B B C C C C C C C C C C C C C C C C
+Stranded conductor wire with round crimp-style terminal B B B B

 a Terminal

 b Screw

 c Flat washer

+O Allowed

+X NOT allowed